Apprentice Ecologist Initiative™

 - Building a rain garden that utilizes roof runoff to grow vegetation that provides native wildlife habitat

-After uploading your project photo and essay, we will publish your work on our Global Registry of Apprentice Ecologists and provide links to download an official Certificate of Achievement and an Apprentice Ecologist heat transfer (for T-shirt).
+After uploading your project photo and essay, we will publish your work on our Global Registry of Apprentice Ecologists and provide links to download an official Apprentice Ecologist heat transfer (for t-shirt).
+Please only upload an image that you took or one that you have permission to post (this avoids copyright problems).
 If you do not have a project photo, simply upload the NWP logo image along with your essay.
-An NWP tote bag (made with organic cotton) will be awarded to the authors of the 10 best essays on an annual basis.
+An NWP t-shirt or tote bag will be awarded to the authors of the five best essays on an annual basis.
 School and community groups, especially those working with at-risk and disadvantaged youth, are highly encouraged to participate.

-Three scholarships totaling $850 will be awarded annually to the authors of the three best Apprentice Ecologist essays.
+Three scholarships totaling $1,750 will be awarded annually to the authors of the three best Apprentice Ecologist essays.
 The top author will also receive a personalized crystal award courtesy of Crown Awards & Trophies.
 By registering and submitting your essay, you will automatically be considered for a scholarship.
 Be sure to include your full contact information (always private) when registering so that we can process any scholarships/awards that you may win.
-Scholarships are available to any student (ages 13 to 21) who is a candidate for a degree/diploma at a primary (middle school), secondary (high school), or accredited post-secondary (undergraduate at college or university) educational institution from any country around the world.
+Scholarships are available to students between the ages of 13 and 21.
 The award covers 1) tuition and fees to enroll in or attend an accredited post-secondary (undergraduate or graduate at college or university) educational institution and/or 2) fees, books, supplies, and equipment required for courses.
 Applicants should embody the spirit of the Apprentice Ecologist Initiative™ by demonstrating personal leadership, initiative, and environmental stewardship in their project.
 Essays will be judged by a committee of Nicodemus Wilderness Project board members, volunteers, and past Apprentice Ecologist award winners.
 Please see tips below for additional elements that the committee considers important when judging essays.
-There is no minimum or maximum length for the essay but most of our past winners have written essays that ranged from about 500 to 1,500 words.
-The deadline for uploading your Apprentice Ecologist project essay is midnight GMT on December 31, 2013
+While there is no minimum/maximum length for essays, most of our past winners have written essays that ranged from about 750 to 1,500 words long.
+The deadline for uploading your Apprentice Ecologist project essay is midnight GMT on December 31, 2017

 .
-Winners of the Apprentice Ecologist Awards for 2012 will be published online on Earth Day (22 April 2013).
+Winners of the annual Apprentice Ecologist Awards will be published online on Earth Day (April 22).

 Important tips for writing an award-winning essay about your Apprentice Ecologist project: